 Also, device-management software can restrict what apps users may install, so you don’t have to worry about apps that could leak confidential information or malware that could be stealing passwords.

-A managed IT department support model lets your users focus on their work, rather than on their Macs.
+A Managed IT Services support model lets your users focus on their work, rather than on their Macs.
 Monitoring software can report if Mac hard drives start to fail, when laptop batteries start to go, if RAM is faulty, and more.
 It’s better to know that a drive is dying before you lose data.

 Monitoring software can also check on important events, making sure that backups are happening regularly, warning if a user has downloaded a potentially problematic operating system update, and making sure anti-malware software is up to date.

 It may not be difficult to keep track of a handful of Macs and iPhones, but as your business grows, inventory can become daunting.
-A managed IT department solution helps you know exactly what devices you have, who is using them, and more.
+A Managed IT Services solution helps you know exactly what devices you have, who is using them, and more.
 It can also report on installed software to make sure you’re in compliance with your software licenses.

 If your company pays for support on an hourly billing model, there’s no way to budget accurately for expenses, since no one can predict what will go wrong.
 Plus, it takes longer to investigate and resolve problems because of the time necessary to figure out the status of the device in question.
 Solving complex or recurring problems can get expensive in such a scenario.

-With a managed IT department, we instead charge a flat monthly fee based on how many devices you have.
+With Managed IT Services, we instead charge a flat monthly fee based on how many devices you have.
 Thanks to proactive monitoring and device management, we can fix many problems before the user even notices.
 And if a user does need in-person support, it’s faster and easier to help them when we know exactly what device they’re using, what version of the operating system it’s using, what software they have installed, and more.

-A managed IT department model isn’t for every situation, but if your business has more than a handful of Macs, iPhones, and iPads in use by your employees, it could reduce downtime, save you money, and increase security.
+A Managed IT Services model isn’t for every situation, but if your business has more than a handful of Macs, iPhones, and iPads in use by your employees, it could reduce downtime, save you money, and increase security.